Aged care facility visitor restrictions

-- visits to be in the resident’s room, outdoors or a designated area in the facility
+- Visits must take place in the resident’s room, outdoors, or in a non-communal area, as designated by the facility.

-- have been interstate or overseas in the past 14 days
+- Visitors must not have been interstate or overseas in the previous 14 days.

 Operators of aged care facilities must screen all people before they enter the premises.

-From 1 May 2020, you must have your influenza vaccination to work in or visit an aged care facility.
-In Tasmania, if you have a certificate from a GP stating that you have a medical contra-indication to influenza vaccine, then this requirement does not apply.
+From 1 May 2020, you must have your 2020 influenza vaccination to work in or visit an aged care facility in Tasmania, unless you have a certificate from a medical practitioner (GP or specialist) stating that you have a medical contra-indication to influenza vaccine.

 The exception to this requirement is if you are entering the premises for the purposes of emergency medical, including transport, emergency management or law enforcement services.